What is “harassment”?

 (b) creating an intimidating, hostile, degrading, humiliating or offensive environment for B.

-This definition of ‘harassment’ is discussed in the context of employment at Harassment of employees , but also applies to other areas covered by the Equality Act, such as provision of services and education.
+This definition of ‘harassment’ is discussed in some detail in the context of employment at Harassment of employees, but also applies to other areas covered by the Equality Act, such as provision of services and education.

 - Examples on stammering: services and public functions>Rudeness and mockery

 - Codes of Practice and Technical guidance: Employment Code, Chapter 7; Services Code, Chapter 8; Technical guidance on further and higher education, Chapter 8.

 B v John Edward Crowther Ltd (2002), Employment Tribunal

 A dyehouse worker suffered ongoing abuse from colleagues related to his stammer.
 They often laughed and pulled faces at him (he sometimes contorted his face trying to get words out).
 They made grunting sounds when he was in the vicinity.
 An operative said for example: “why don’t you do us all a favour and f**k off you stuttering twat.”
 The tribunal held the employer was liable for discrimination.

 At that time there was no separate legal claim for harassment.
 Nowadays the employer would be liable for harassment.

 News report: Coffee shop mocks stammer on customer’s cup (January 2017)